 As vaccines are rolled out and lockdowns are lifted, it’s time to start planning for the next family holiday: Easter, of course!
 If you’re struggling to think of Easter weekend activities and you happen to based in Canada, the US or Mexico, sit back and relax – we’ve got a couple of ideas for you to make Easter 2022 one to remember.

-This year, Good Friday falls on the 2nd of April, which means Easter Monday falls on the 5th of April.
+This year, Good Friday falls on April 15th, which means Easter Monday falls on April 18th.
 Make sure you keep those dates in mind when planning your Easter weekend – you wouldn’t want to book your break for the wrong week, a classic Easter weekend mistake.
 Once you’re sure you’ve got the dates right, the part starts; planning your Easter weekend activities.
 From hitting the slopes in Canada to cave diving in Cancun, we’ve rounded up the best things to do for the Easter weekend for those of you living in the Americas.
 (Psst, if you’re looking for things to do for Easter in Europe or the UK, we’ve got a few ideas for you too.)

 While all of the things to do on this list may not be open or available just yet, we hope they’ll offer some inspiration – and we’ll be crossing our fingers for a reopening in time for Easter.